 Associate Professor of Musicology & Ethnomusicology

-Prior to joining the University of New Mexico in 2013, Alonso-Minutti was Assistant Professor of Music at the University of North Texas.
-She has taught large undergraduate non-music major courses, upper-division music major courses, courses within the Honors College, and master’s and doctoral-level seminars.
-In her classes, she blends musicological and ethnomusicological inquiry into the study of contemporary musical practices across the Americas while engaging in decolonial theories, cultural aesthetics, transculturation, gender/sexuality studies, border consciousness, and musical activism.
+In her classes, Alonso-Minutti aims to foster a multidisciplinary dialogue to discuss contemporary musical practices from across the Americas while engaging in decolonial theories, cultural aesthetics, transculturation, gender/sexuality studies, border consciousness, and musical activism.
+Prior to joining the University of New Mexico in 2013, she was Assistant Professor of Music at the University of North Texas, where she taught large undergraduate non-music major courses, upper-division music major courses, courses within the Honors College, and master’s and doctoral-level seminars.

 Course offerings at UNM:

 - Music History from 1750 to the Present

 - Studies in Medieval & Renaissance Music